danbradham/mongoom/docs/source/index.rst

     bulb.save()

 Also included with Mongoom is an :class:`Event` and :class:`Subscriber`. :class:`Event` objects are nothing more than a :class:`Document` object residing in a capped collection.
-While class:`Subscriber` objects are tailable cursors awaiting data to be entered into a capped collection.
+While :class:`Subscriber` objects are tailable cursors awaiting data to be entered into a capped collection.
 Using these two objects we can easily create a simple event handling system:

 ::